-In John Akomfrah's films and documentaries, the artist explores the histories and legacies of the African diaspora in Europe, considering issues of identity, memory and displacement.
-Known as a pioneer of black British cinema, he was a founding member of the seminal Black Audio Film Collective, which was active in the UK from 1982 to 1998.
+In his gallery installations as well as stand-alone films, artist and filmmaker John Akomfrah explores the histories and legacies of the African diaspora in Europe, considering issues of identity, memory and displacement.
+Known as a pioneer of black British cinema, Akomfrah bases much of his work on research from historical archives, which he employs to create works that speculate on both the past and the future.

 Akomfrah’s work has been screened and exhibited at a number of venues, including the SFMOMA , San Francisco (2017) , Thyssen Bornemisza National Collection (2018 ), Barbican, London (2017); Ian Potter Museum of Art, Melbourne (2017); MOMA , New York (2017 )Triennale di Milano, Milan (2017); University of New South Wales, Paddington, Australia (2016); Turner Contemporary, Margate, UK (2016); Nikolaj Kunsthal, Copenhagen (2016); STUK Kunstcentrum, Leuven, Belgium (2016); Arnolfini, Bristol, UK (2016); 56th Venice Biennale (2015); Sharjah Biennial 11 (2013); Taipei Biennial, Taiwan (2012); Institute of Contemporary Arts, London (2012); Liverpool Biennial (2012); Museum of Modern Art, New York (2011); Serpentine Gallery, London (2010); Arnolfini Gallery, Bristol, UK (2007); Centre Georges Pompidou, Paris (2005) and documenta 11, Kassel, Germany (2002).